-Their original homeland was in the valley of the Mohawk River in upstate New York, west of the Hudson River, and extending into southern Canada and Vermont primarily around Lake Ontario and the St Lawrence River, but it also extended south to New Jersey and Pennsylvania.
+Their original homeland was in the valley of the Mohawk River in upstate New York, west of the Hudson River, and extending into southern Canada and Vermont, primarily around Lake Ontario and the St Lawrence River.
+It also extended south to New Jersey and Pennsylvania.

-Their first contact with European settlers came in the form of conflict, fighting against French explorer Samuel De Champlain.
-In the 17th century, the Mohawk encountered both the Dutch, who went up the Hudson River and established a trading post in 1614, and the French, who came south present-day Quebec.
+Their first contact with European settlers came from conflict, fighting against French explorer Samuel De Champlain.
+In the 17th century, the Mohawk encountered the Dutch, who went up the Hudson River and established a trading post in 1614, and the French, who came south to present-day Quebec.

-Before long, the Mohawk were regularly trading the Dutch, Swedish, French, and British.
-During this time the Mohawk fought with the Huron in the Beaver Wars for control of the fur trade with the Europeans.
+Before long, the Mohawk regularly traded with the Dutch, Swedish, French, and British.
+During this time, the Mohawk fought with the Huron in the Beaver Wars to control the fur trade with the Europeans.
 Jesuit missionaries were also active with the tribe seeking converts to Catholicism.

-The Mohawk became allied to the British against the French during the French and Indian War.
+The Mohawk allied with the British against the French during the French and Indian War.

-After the American Revolution, the British ceded their claim to land in the colonies, and the Americans forced their allies, the Mohawk and others, to give up their territories in New York.
+After the American Revolution, the British ceded their claim to land in the colonies.
+The Americans forced their allies, the Mohawk and others, to give up their territories in New York.
 Most of the Mohawk then migrated to Canada,

 Members of the Mohawk tribe now live in settlements in northern New York State and southeastern Canada.